-Sheetal is an award winning actress, author, and producer who burst onto the scene with raves in the groundbreaking film, 'ABCD', playing the gutsy lead, a risky and memorable role as a young Indian American girl struggling with the ties of family and tradition.
+Sheetal is an award winning actress, author, producer, and activist who burst onto the scene with raves in the groundbreaking film, 'ABCD', playing the gutsy lead, a risky and memorable role as a young Indian American girl struggling with the ties of family and tradition.

 She broke out and won hearts in 'Looking for Comedy in the Muslim World' opposite Albert Brooks, as the female lead, Maya, winning the role after an extensive international casting search.
 Raised in a small New Jersey city, she discovered her passion for acting in high school and subsequently enrolled in the Tisch School of the Arts at New York University.
 After supplementing her education with a summer in Amsterdam as part of the intensive, International Theatre Workshop studying under renowned acting teachers like Kristin Linklater, she graduated with honors.

 Sheetal has starred in over 20 feature films and has earned a loyal, international following.
 She has become a favorite on the festival circuit for her provocative performances.
 She won 3 Best Actress nods for 'The World Unseen' and 1 for her role in 'Wings of Hope', with the former premiering at the Toronto International Film Festival and then going on to win 11 SAFTA's (South African equiv to Oscars).
 In 2012, fans voted her 'Favorite Movie Actress' in AfterEllen's Visibility Awards.
-Most recently, her short film 'Grin,' which she also produced, has been picking up awards on the festival circuit including Best Actress and Best Film.
+Her short film 'Grin,' which she also produced, picked up several awards on the festival circuit including Best Actress and Best Film.
 She is in post production on 'Hummingbird,' a feature film she stars in and produced.